thomasvincent/assemblyline/README.md

 ```
 #### Deploy Remote OpenShift

-Deploys the staged fabric8 release to a remote OpenShift cluster
+Deploys the staged assemblyline release to a remote OpenShift cluster

 __NOTE__ in order for images to be found by the the remote OpenShift instance it must be able to pull images from the staging docker registry.
 Noting private networks and insecure-registry flags.